 Reduced female speed and agility (particularly but not only during advanced pregnancy) must have meant a greater dependence on the protection of the male.
-In most other animals, females (whilst often not as aggressive as males) are well able to defend themselves against predators.
+In most other animals, females (whilst often not as aggressive as males) are well able to defend themselves an their young against predators.
 By contrast, human females have historically tended to depend on male protection at times of physical danger.
 Perhaps greater brain size may have been balanced by a progressive tendency for the infant to need more protection from the parents and the mother more from the father.

 And unlike other animals, hominid mothers (like modern women) may now have had difficult births, for which they needed a midwife (see link).
 Thus they were also more dependent on the other more experienced females of their group.